Frequently Asked Questions

 Will all children eat free in 2023-2024 school year?

-- No, USDA waivers allowing school districts to serve all children free meals during the traditional school year, ended June 30, 2022.
-Alief will operate meal programs including : School Breakfast (SBP), National School Lunch Program ( NSLP) & After School Snack Programs.
+- No, Alief will operate meal programs including : School Breakfast (SBP), National School Lunch Program ( NSLP) &CACFP At Risk.

 - Paid students will be charged the paid student price of $1.00.
-If attending an after school program, no charge for After School Snack Meals
+If attending an after school programs, no charge for supper meals.

 - If your household would like to apply for free or reduced-price meals, please complete an application online at SchoolCafe for fastest processing.

 - Breakfast – Free for all enrolled students.